lmb-embrapa/machado/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/4035/badge)](https://bestpractices.coreinfrastructure.org/projects/4035)

-# machado
+# Machado

-machado is a Django application that contains tools to interact with a Chado database.
+Machado is a Django application that contains tools to interact with a Chado database.
 It provides users with a framework to store, search and visualize biological data.
 Detailed documentation can be found in the **docs** directory ([Read the docs](http://machado.readthedocs.io)).

 ## Features
 - There are data loaders for the major bioinformatics formats: fasta, gff, obo, bibtex, blast, interproscan, orthomcl
-- The machado API delivers data directly to the JBrowse genome browser
+- The Machado API delivers data directly to the JBrowse genome browser
 - The Haystack framework provides a very fast query interface using the Elasticsearch engine

 ## Installation